Elisandrah/495TERM/README.md

 3. Select 'Searchable Symptoms' button
 4. Type in 'Acid'

-**Result**: Should have the 'Acid Reflux' button be the only thing now avaialable.
+**Result**: Should have the 'Acid Reflux' button be the only thing now available.

 ### Unit Test 9 - Weekly Information
 **Directions**